tizoc/ocaml-interop/README.md

 ### Calling into Rust from OCaml

-To be able to call a Rust function from OCaml, it has to be defined in a way that exposes it in a way that OCaml can see it.
+To be able to call a Rust function from OCaml, it has to be defined in a way that exposes it to OCaml.
 This can be done with the `ocaml_export!` macro.

 ```rust
 use znfe::{ocaml_alloc, ocaml_export, FromOCaml, Intnat, OCaml, ToOCaml, ToOCamlInteger};